ILIAS-eLearning/ILIAS/docs/configuration/install.md

 will need to update your style to match the new release.

 <a name="update-the-database"></a>
-## Update the Database and doing migrations to IRSS
+## Update the Database and run the migrations

 Database updates must be done for both minor and major updates, the schema and content of the database probably won't match the code otherwise.
 Database updates are performed